 I had my lifetime during the golden age of newspapers.
 The people I feel sorriest for are those left to labour bravely away among the ruins.
 As one very senior editor told me: “Mate, I was born 20 years too late.”

-Ben’s new book, Stop the Presses – How Greed, Incompetence (and the Internet) Wrecked Fairfax, was released on June 30 2014, published by HarperCollinsPublishers Australia.
+Stop the Presses – How Greed, Incompetence (and the Internet) Wrecked Fairfax, was released on 30 June 2014, published by HarperCollinsPublishers Australia.

 Excerpts were published in The Australian the previous weekend, and the paper’s Media section described it as a “must read.”
 There was extensive media coverage.

-Ben speaks with various journalists about his new book.
+Ben spoke with various journalists about his book: